JAMS can integrate with Active Directory users and groups, or any LDAP provider.

-The way that JAMS security can be best described is by a series of layers.
+JAMS security can be best described by a series of layers.
 Each layer of security can be described as a “Door in a hallway”, where users cannot access the next door, without having permissions to the one before it.

-· The areas within this Access Control drop down menu allow users to configure access to those pieces of JAMS as a whole.
+- The areas listed within this Access Control drop down menu allow users to configure access to those pieces of JAMS as a whole.

-· Access to Jobs in each Folder or System or the individual Jobs themselves is then set within the Folders, Jobs, or Setups as described above.
+- Access to Jobs in each Folder or System or the individual Jobs themselves is then set within the Folders or Jobs as described above.

-· Within each individual Job and Setup properties window, there is also a Security tab.
+- Within each individual Job properties window, there is also a Security tab.

-· It works in the same way as the one within the Folder definition properties, with the exception that the Access Control List at the individual Job or Setup level will only control access to that one Job or Setup.
+- It works in the same way as the one within the Folder definition properties, with the exception that the Access Control List at the individual Job level will only control access to that one Job.

-· This allows you to give granular permissions to a user or group for that one instance of the Job or Setup, instead of all Jobs and Setups within a Folder.
+- This allows you to give granular permissions to a user or group for that one instance of the Job, instead of all Jobs within a Folder.

-· You will also see the inherited Access Control entries within the Security tab of a Job or Setup from its parent Folder definition.
+- You will also see the inherited Access Control entries within the Security tab of a Job from its parent Folder definition.

-- The Users shortcut in Management group is used to configure Users that will run jobs.
+- The Credentials shortcut is used to configure Users that will run jobs.

 - Each user has their own ACL which can be configured to determine who has access to specific credentials.

 Level 4 - Configure Administrator level permissions in Configuration